 If you want to take your annual cookie party to another level this winter, add in a request for guests to bring canned and dry goods.
 Since your guests will already be out shopping for baking ingredients at the grocery store this time of year, it’ll be easy for them to pick up a bagful of canned goods to donate on the same trip.
 You’ll help a lot of people and allow your guests to do something they feel good about this season, too.

-Host a hot chocolate and warm cookie filled event where guests bring coats, hats, mittens, and blankets to donate to the homeless and others in need.
-While many coat drives take place before November, those less fortunate need warm clothes and coats throughout he holidays and winter months.
+Host a hot chocolate and warm cookie-filled event where guests bring coats, hats, mittens, and blankets to donate to the homeless and others in need.
+While many coat drives take place before November, those less fortunate need warm clothes and coats throughout the holidays and winter months.

-An ice skating fundraiser, where attendees pay for a ticket or food and vendor proceeds go towards your cause, is a great way to raise money for your charity while having tons of fun!
+An ice skating fundraiser is a great way to raise money for your charity while having tons of fun!
 Ice skating is an activity that people of nearly all ages can enjoy—or enjoy watching as giggling guests slip and glide their way around the rink.